-Micah E. Weiss, Humanities Teacher, focused his college studies on his writing, staying up all night drinking coffee, playing chess, and arguing about things he wouldn’t really understand until later in life (and some that still baffle him).
+Micah E. Weiss, Dean of Academics/Humanities Teacher, focused his college studies on his writing, staying up all night drinking coffee, playing chess, and arguing about things he wouldn’t really understand until later in life (and some that still baffle him).

 Micah graduated from the City College of New York in 2006 with a degree in English literature, and not long after started his career as a teacher.
 He has spent eight years teaching in a public high school in the Bronx, NY.
 In that time he taught a variety of subjects including English, global and US history, as well as several creative writing courses.
 In 2013, he earned an MFA in Writing from Sarah Lawrence College.
 That institution’s tradition of professors and students building strong personal relationships together is something that has influenced Micah’s teaching practice.
 He has found Oliverian to be a learning environment that is particularly suited to building strong relationships with students.